CALL TODAY FOR A FREE PHONE CONSULTATION

 I earned my doctoral degree in school-clinical-child psychology from the Ferkauf Graduate School of Psychology at Yeshiva University.
 Post-doctoral training has included Rational Emotive Behavior Therapy (REBT) at the Albert Ellis Institute in New York and Dialectical Behavior Therapy (DBT) with Cognitive Behavioral Consultants in White Plains, NY.

-As an adjunct professor, I recently accepted a graduate level teaching position in the Department of Applied Psychology at NYU's Steinhardt School of Culture, Education, and Human Development.
+As an adjunct professor, I teach graduate level courses in assessment, cognitive behavior therapy, and internship in the Department of Applied Psychology at NYU's Steinhardt School of Culture, Education, and Human Development.
 Previously, I taught graduate and undergraduate psychology courses in ethics, psychopathology, assessment, and personality theory at Fairfield University and Mercy College.